Nernst lamp: Manufacturing

 In the U.S., Nernst sold the patent to George Westinghouse, who founded the Nernst Lamp Company at Pittsburgh in 1901.

 Minerals for the production of the glowers were extracted from the company's own mines at the legendary Barringer Hill, Texas (since 1937 submerged beneath the waters of Lake Buchanan).

 By 1904 a total of over 130,000 Nernst lamps had been placed in service throughout the country.

 In Europe, the lamps were produced by the German Allgemeine Elektrizitäts-Gesellschaft (AEG, General Electricity Company) at Berlin.

 At the 1900 World's Fair held in Paris, the pavilion of the AEG was illuminated by 800 Nernst lamps, which was said to be quite spectacular at the time.

-Later use
+Scientific use

-In addition to their usage for ordinary electric illumination, Nernst lamps were used in one of the first practical long-distance photoelectric facsimile (fax) systems, designed by professor Arthur Korn in 1902, in Allvar Gullstrand's slit lamp (1911) for ophthalmology, for projection and in microscopy.
+In addition to their usage for ordinary electric illumination, Nernst lamps were used in one of the first practical long-distance photoelectric facsimile (fax) systems, designed by professor Arthur Korn in 1902, and in Allvar Gullstrand's original slit lamp (1911) which is used for ophthalmology to allow physicians to view the inside of a patient's eye and contributed to Gullstrand's Nobel Prize award.

-After Nernst lamps became obsolete, "Nernst glowers" became the infrared-emitting source used in IR spectroscopy devices.
-(Recently, even this has become obsolete as Nernst glowers have been largely replaced for this purpose by silicon carbide glow bars or "globars", which are conductive even at room temperature and therefore need no preheating.)
+Even after Nernst lamps became obsolete as visible light lamps, "Nernst glowers" continue to be used as the infrared-emitting source used in IR spectroscopy devices.
+Their emission of infrared makes them inefficient as visible light sources, but perfect for IR spectroscopy applications.
+Silicon carbide Globars now compete for this purpose as they are conductive even at room temperature and therefore need no preheating.

-Cost

-As of 2023, the Nernst lamp costs $665.00 (£547.97) on eBay.